-What are some important considerations to make sure that all people feel safe, welcome and comfortable in public spaces in Ballarat?
+What are some important considerations to make sure that people with disability feel safe, welcome and comfortable in public spaces in Ballarat?
 Some examples of places to consider include community facilities and buildings, parks, sports and recreation facilities and public events.

-What are some important considerations to make sure that all people feel safe, welcome and comfortable accessing services in Ballarat?
+What are some important considerations to make sure that people with disability feel safe, welcome and comfortable accessing services in Ballarat?
 Some examples of services to consider include early learning services, health services, ageing well services and youth services.

-What are some of the important considerations to make sure that all people feel safe, welcome and comfortable in other settings in Ballarat?
+What are some of the important considerations to make sure that people with disability feel safe, welcome and comfortable in other settings in Ballarat?